How to Avoid Endocrine Disruptors in Your Daily Life

 • Eat organic foods whenever possible

-• Avoid endocrine disrupting chemicals in cleaning products.
-Use non-toxic cleaning products like Branch Basics for a safe, hormone-friendly alternative.
+• Avoid synthetic endocrine disrupting chemicals in cleaning products.
+Use human-safe cleaning products like Branch Basics for a healthy, hormone-friendly alternative.

 • Don’t eat out of plastic containers